 According to the ASPCA, problems associated with Klinefelter syndrome include:

 - Cognitive and developmental problems that can lead to behavioral issues.

 - Reduced bone mineral content which increases the risk of broken bones

-- Increased body fat, which can lead to many obesity-related medical conditions.
+- Increased body fat that can lead to many obesity-related medical conditions.

-The average lifespan of a calico cat is 12 to 16 years, depending on the cat’s health and environment.
+- The average lifespan of a calico cat is 12 to 16 years and depends on the cat’s health and environment.

 - It is currently impossible to reproduce the fur patterns of calico cats.
 They are not genetically a breed.

-- Males could suffer from Klinefelter’s syndrome and they have health issues which is why most calico male cats don’t live long.
+- Because male calico cats suffer from Klinefelter’s syndrome, they have health issues, and most male Calico cats do not live long.

-- They are declared The Official State Cat of Maryland due to their color.
+- Calico cats are declared The Official State Cats of Maryland due to their color.